GreenDelta/olca-schema/intro.md

   data sets of this format was adopted for the openLCA schema.
 For data exchange (e.g. over web APIs), it has quite some advantages when not everything is stored in a single file.
 The openLCA schema has the same general concepts as the ILCD format.
-However, there are still quite some things missing, like stand-alone global parameters, and other things are a bit strange (e.g. it has unit groups with unit conversions but there is no possibility for using these units for inputs and output amounts; LCIA method data sets in this format are in fact LCIA categories; etc.).
+However, there are still quite some things missing in the ILCD format, like stand-alone global parameters, and other things are a bit strange (e.g. it has unit groups with unit conversions but there is no possibility for using these units for input and output amounts; LCIA method data sets in this format are in fact LCIA categories; etc.).
 With the extended ILCD format eILCD, it is now possible to also define linked product systems in this format, but eILCD has a concept of process instances (means copies of processes) in product systems which is not so practical for matrix based LCA software.
 Also, the linking is limited in eILCD: the same flow in two different exchanges of a process can be only linked to different processes when the location is different (a direct linking of exchanges is missing).
-* __EcoSpold II__: This format solves some problems of the EcoSpold I format (e.g. supports parameters and formulas, unique IDs of things, etc.).
+* __EcoSpold II__: This format solves some problems of the EcoSpold I format (e.g. supports parameters and formulas, provides unique IDs for entities, etc.).
 However, it reflects more the structure and needs of the ecoinvent database (e.g. has a concept of parent and child activities) and thus, is rarely used in other contexts.

 Finally, there are things that are not covered by these formats but supported in openLCA and the openLCA schema: